 Can MIM Portal workflows be replaced by Azure AD functionality?

-Can Azure AD replace BHOLD functionality?
+How can we replace BHOLD functionality?

 Microsoft-friendly tools to augment and/or replace MIM

-There are many tools that can add functionality to MIM, support migration away from MIM, or even replace MIM altogether.
+There are many tools available that can add functionality to MIM, support migration away from MIM, or even replace MIM altogether.
 We present just three here.
 The criteria for selection are:

 - No pressure to move away from the Microsoft platform (this is what we mean by “Microsoft friendly”)